berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 [OpenStack Cloud Provider](https://github.com/kubernetes/cloud-provider-openstack/blob/release-1.19/docs/using-openstack-cloud-controller-manager.md)
 documentation.

-On the master, build a simple cluster with kubeadm using [kubeadm-config-os.yaml](https://github.com/berndbausch/Devstack-Kubernetes/blob/main/manifests/kubeadm-config-os.yaml).
+On the master, build a simple cluster with *kubeadm* using [kubeadm-config-os.yaml](https://github.com/berndbausch/Devstack-Kubernetes/blob/main/manifests/kubeadm-config-os.yaml).
 The kubeadm command **must be run as root**.

     $ sudo kubeadm init --config kubeadm-config-os.yaml

 This should take a few minutes.
-During this time, have a look at the kubeadm config file.
+During this time, have a look at *kubeadm-config-os.yaml*.
 It configures an external cloud provider and defines a pod subnet of 10.244.0.0/16.

 When *kubeadm* completes, it tells you how to create a *.kube*